monkey0506/Monkeymoto.InlineCollections/README.md

 also including these interfaces.

-Boxing conversions during enumeration may still be avoided by including the `InlineCollectionFlags.RefStructEnumerator` feature.
+Boxing conversions during enumeration may still be avoided by including the `InlineCollectionOptions.RefStructEnumerator` feature.
 This type will allow your collection to implement an explicit `GetEnumerator()` method that does not require boxing.

 *Note: Inline arrays already support loop-based enumeration out-of-the-box.